 - Splenda: (sucralose) 1 packet, 1 net carb

 - Sweet N Low: (saccharine) 1 packet, 0.9 net carbs

 Basically, here’s the rule: If it’s not on the Induction foods list, you guessed it – it’s not allowed.

 Don’t Eat these Foods on Induction

 - Grains and anything made with them, including bread, cake, pastries.

 - Pasta, or anything else made of flour.

-- Dairy products (like sour cream, yogurt) – except for cheese and heavy cream in limited quantities.
+- Dairy products (milk, coffee creamers, yogurt) – except for cheese and heavy cream in limited quantities.